 226: Kinsale - Cork Airport - Cork Bus Station (Parnell Place) - Kent Station

 This service is an amalgamation of the previous route 226 from Cork’s city to its airport and the 249 route from Cork to Kinsale.
 Even with the old state of affairs, there still were plenty of bus journeys serving Cork Airport and I remember seeing buses plying that route emblazoned with self-promoting liveries while I still lived in the city, just as I did with those buses heading off into West Cork.

 Cork’s railway gets linked in now that the new 226 is in place.
 Now, it is possible to get directly from anywhere on the Irish railway network to Cork Airport or destinations on the way to Kinsale too.
 The latter makes a West Cork getaway using public transport a more realistic possibility, for those in Ireland as much as those from beyond its shores.
 It also works to the advantage of those living around Kinsale too though Garretstown has lost its occasional bus service in the process.

 236: Cork - Dunmanway - Bantry - Glengarriff - Castletownbere

 237: Cork - Clonakilty - Skibbereen - Schull - Goleen

 239: Cork - Bandon - Courtmacsherry - Butlerstown

-The main reason for bundling together these services is that they all serve Bandon before going on different routes beyond there.
-In fact, the 239 timetable is a summary one for the others.
-It is the scenery that is to be found that really makes these routes attractive though the service timings may not make day trips a possibility always.
-Some places are served at different times on different days of the week so these timetables need studying though there is a reasonable service level for much of that day across all of the week.
+The main reason for bundling together these services is that they all serve Bandon before going on different routes beyond there and the 239 timetable is a summary one for the others.
+It is the scenery that is to be found that makes these routes attractive though the service timings may not make day trips a possibility always.
+Some places are served at different times on different days of the week, so these timetables need studying though there is a reasonable service level for much of that day across all the week.

 343: Limerick - Shannon Airport - Ennis